acoreas/BabelViscoFDTD/Tests/README.md

 # Pytest Setup and Usage Guide

-This guide provides instructions for setting up and running pytest tests for BabelBrain, along with additional instructions for using it in Visual Studio Code.
+This guide provides instructions for setting up and running pytest tests for BabelViscoFDTD, along with additional instructions for using it in Visual Studio Code.

 ## Installation
 Before you begin, ensure you have Pytest installed in your environment.